MrYoungDS/DSp6BST2/README.md

 ## Files to complete
-You are expected to write an implementation for each of the interfaces listed in the `Configuration` class:
+You are expected to write an implementation for the `BinarySearchTree` interface in the `Configuration` class.
-`BinaryTreeNode`, `BinaryTreeUtility`, and `BinarySearchTree`.
-Update the methods in `Configuration.java` as these implementation are completed.
+You can use your implementation of the `BinaryTreeNode` interface from part 1.

 ### Test files
 In the test folder, you are provided with several JUnit test cases that will help you keep on track while completing